This is a fantastic discovery and story that I’ve kept under wraps for a year and a half now…

-At left is an updated image courtesy of the wonderful Fetish Guitars web site (which is to cool and retro Italian 6-strings what my site is to harp guitars).
+Above is an updated image courtesy of the wonderful Fetish Guitars website (which is to cool and retro Italian 6-strings what my site is to harp guitars).
 They have a wonderful section on Catania that includes much history, including catalogs and many specimens.
 Their bio page on Carmelo Catania explains that he was born (in Catania, naturally enough) in 1908 and had built his first harp guitar by age 17.
 At age 18, he went to Naples to work in Calace’s workshop.
 At age 20, he set up his own shop back in Catania, where he built his second “more elaborate” harp guitar that would become his company’s logo when his business was registered in 1936.
 So the graphic at left does represent a real instrument!
 And according to the timeline above, it would have been 1928.
 Carmelo died in 1970.

-The distinctive logo is present on multiple pages of the collected ephemera, and seeing it now in more detail and from a different perspective, I realize that the large, dark “tailpiece” shape is actually meant to be a cut-out.
+The distinctive logo is present on multiple pages of the collected ephemera and seeing it now in more detail and from a different perspective, I realize that the large, dark “tailpiece” shape is actually meant to be a cut-out.
 In other words, those are strange “lobes” of the body!
 The 6 neck and 3 sub-bass strings all connect to a small vertical bridge on the middle lobe.
 I just love this whole graphic, especially the quasi-lyre “soundhole.”
 It all seemed too much, too stylized, and yet with enough realistic detail that Ben and I imagined that there was a real instrument like this out there somewhere.

 But until I just now translated the Fetish Guitars biography, I thought it was just a fantasy.

 Better yet, in the Fall of 2011, I was offered this amazing instrument: